I’m an immigrant.

 Besides the Yucatan’s rich culture and great weather, it’s also CHEAP, less than half of a typical cost of living in the US (and much more if you’re from high-cost, high-tax New York or California.)

-One of Sovereign Man’s team members recently relocated to Mexico’s Playa Del Carmen; he and his family have enjoyed not only a great deal of freedom, but also a low cost of living.
+One of Sovereign Research’s team members recently relocated to Mexico’s Playa Del Carmen; he and his family have enjoyed not only a great deal of freedom, but also a low cost of living.

 Mexico is one of the few places in the world where you can immediately apply for permanent residency if you can prove you are retired and demonstrate a healthy bank balance or pension.